An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: The Brownian bridge as a physics-informed prior

 \end{enumerate} \end{theorem}

-The above theorem allows us to analyze the behavior of the physics-informed machine learning approach through the established theory of GP regression.
-For example, we can study convergence conditions for the field reconstruction problem and for inverse problems.
+The above result allows us to analyze the behavior of the physics-regularized inverse problem through the established theory of GP regression.
+For example, we can study convergence conditions for the field reconstruction problem and the effect of the hyperparameters.
 This is reserved for later sections.